MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/PreviewProductOrSectorSpecificRuleset.md

 ms.author: anbichse
 ---

-# (Preview) Product or sector specific ruleset in CloudforSustainabilityCarbonDataModel(PreviewProductOrSectorSpecificRuleset)
+# (Preview) Product or sector specific ruleset in Cloud for Sustainability carbon data model(PreviewProductOrSectorSpecificRuleset)

 A set of product- or sector-specific rules published by a specific operator and applied during product carbon footprint calculation.